project-ecc/ecchat/quickstart.md

 ## Installing and Configuring ecchat on Linux

+Please note that in the following, commands with paths are examples that may not be suitable for the specifics of your system and should be adapted appropriately.
+I have assumed that eccoin is installed in `~/eccoin` with configuration in `~/.eccoin` but that may not be the case on your system.

 0 - Ensure you install ecchat on a host with Python 3.8 run-time libraries.
 The app uses 3.8 specific features and therefore cannot run under prior Python versions.
 The easiest way to achieve this is to ensure you are running on a recent Linux distro such as Ubuntu 20.04 which has Python 3.8 by default.

 1 - Ensure that eccoin.conf contains the following settings using your preferred text file editor: